Difference between Actual Cash Value vs Replacement Cost

 Value of a Product:

-Since we humans have decided to formalize exchange values, we have created currencies to measure the worth of a product.
-This is labeled as the Value of the Product.
+Humans have decided to formalize exchange values.
+For this, we have created currencies to measure the worth of a product.
+This is the Value of the Product.
 Remember this basic term as it may be of use ahead.

-These are the two methods of valuing a particular property, and the two heavily differ from each other.
-Insurance companies may use these terms in their policy statements to clarify how your property may be valued in case an insurance claim is filed.
+These are the two methods of valuing a particular property, and the two differ.
+Insurance companies may use these terms in their policy statements if you file an insurance claim to value your property.

 Actual Cash Value

 Actual Cash Value (ACV) is a way to measure the value of a particular property to settle an insurance claim.
 Insurance companies mainly use Actual Cash Value to determine how much reimbursement to shell out to the insured in case of a claim.
-Items valued at Actual Cash Value are definitely valued lower than their actual buying price.
-The valuation is done in a manner just like when you decide to sell off your laptop or furniture on OLX, Quikr, etc.
+Items valued at Actual Cash Value are lower than their actual buying price.
+The valuation is similar to selling off your laptop or furniture on OLX, Quikr, etc.

-At a very basic explanatory level, Actual Cash Value is calculated as Replacement cost minus the accumulated depreciation.
-Out of these two distinct factors in play, depreciation is usually estimated based on the useful life of the asset or product.
-Actual Cash Value is never clear, as someone might claim a laptop’s useful life to be 8 years, while some might claim it to be 5 years.
-This affects the depreciation value, and thus the book value of the asset.
-In the case of vehicles, the value determination becomes a lot trickier as along with the age of the vehicle, its fuel type, mileage covered, maintenance record, damages, if any, the number of previous vehicle owners, etc. are all key factors in determining the Actual Cash Value of a vehicle.
+At a basic explanatory level, Actual Cash Value is calculated as replacement cost minus the accumulated depreciation.
+Out of these two distinct factors, depreciation usually estimates the useful life of the asset or product.
+Actual Cash Value is unclear, as someone might claim a laptop’s useful life to be 8 years, while some might argue it to be 5 years.
+This affects not only the depreciation value but also the asset’s book value.
+In the case of vehicles, the value determination becomes a lot trickier as the age of the vehicle, its fuel type, mileage covered, maintenance record, damages, if any, the number of previous vehicle owners, etc., are all key factors in determining the Actual Cash Value of a vehicle.

 Replacement Cost

-Replacement Cost or Replacement Value is the amount a person would have to pay to replace an asset.
+Replacement Cost or Replacement Value is the amount a person would pay to replace an asset.
 It’s the actual cost to replace an item or asset at its pre-loss condition.
-While replacement cost may not exactly be as high as a “new market value” of the asset, it may also not be as low as the Actual Cash Value, which excludes depreciation.
+While replacement cost may not be as high as a “new market value” of the asset, it may also not be as low as the Actual Cash Value, excluding depreciation.

-In some cases, the insurance company may disburse insurance claims via 2 cheques.
-The first cheque is given immediately to the customer, and it is worth the Actual Cash Value of the damaged or lost asset.
-The other cheque that includes the balance of the replacement cost may be sent after verification of the fact that the customer has actually replaced the item.
+Sometimes, the insurance company may disburse insurance claims via 2 cheques.
+The first cheque to the customer is worth the Actual Cash Value of the damaged or lost asset.
+The other cheque includes the balance of the replacement cost, sent after verifying that the customer has replaced the item.

-Replacement cost valuation may have a standard deductible for each kind of product, and this may be reduced from the current market value to arrive upon the Replacement Cost finally.
+Replacement cost valuation has a standard deductible policy for each product.
+It is reduced from the current market value to finally arrive at the Replacement Cost.

-Example 1: Let’s assume a user has an iPhone XS that costs $1,000 and insures it in full replacement insurance with a deductible of $100.
-Now, if the phone is stolen and an insurance claim is filed, the user can claim $900 from the insurance company after buying a new iPhone XS worth $1,000.
+Example 1: Suppose a user has an iPhone XS that costs $1,000 and insures it in full replacement insurance with a deductible of $100.
+If the user’s phone is stolen and they purchase a new iPhone XS worth $1,000, they can claim $900 from the insurance company.

 Market Value of the insured asset – Deductible = $6,500 – $1,000 = $5,500.